Last updated:

 Education

 Pakistan has a long history of major disasters disrupting education for children.
-Work to cleanup and restore educational facilities damaged by the flooding is ongoing and temporary learning centers are used to continue children’s education as recovery continues.
-As of April 15, there were 1,586 temporary learning centers in operation.
-A lack of funding is delaying rehabilitation and the provision of structures and transitional school shelters to damaged schools in flood-affected areas.
+Work to cleanup and restore educational facilities damaged by the flooding will take time and temporary learning centers have been used to continue children’s education as recovery continues.

 Livelihoods and agriculture

-According to the Food and Agriculture Organization of the United Nations (FAO), some 9.4 million acres of crop area in Pakistan were potentially inundated in August, including 4.8 million acres in Sindh, 2.7 million acres in Punjab, 1.2 million acres in Balochistan and 714,000 acres in Khyber Pakhtunkhwa.
-At least 1.2 million livestock have been killed, with severe repercussions on the livelihoods of affected households and the supply of animal products, including milk and meat.
+According to the Food and Agriculture Organization of the United Nations (FAO), some 9.4 million acres of crop area in Pakistan were potentially inundated in August 2022, including 4.8 million acres in Sindh, 2.7 million acres in Punjab, 1.2 million acres in Balochistan and 714,000 acres in Khyber Pakhtunkhwa.
+At least 1.2 million livestock were killed, with severe repercussions on the livelihoods of affected households and the supply of animal products, including milk and meat.

 According to officials, the floods affected nearly 15% of Pakistan’s rice crop and 40% of its cotton crop.
 Floodwaters wiped out the personal grain stores that many farming families rely on for food yearlong.

-Sindh province accounts for nearly one-quarter of the country’s agricultural output, so the damage to crops there and reduced harvests may have implications for food security in Pakistan.
-The loss of crops and livestock could push families under pressure further into poverty.
+Sindh province accounts for nearly one-quarter of the country’s agricultural output, so the damage to crops there and reduced harvests were expected to have implications for food security in Pakistan.

 Food insecurity

-A critical concern in flood-affected areas is the nutrition crisis.
-A rapid survey by the UN’s Children’s Fund in 15 flood-affected districts revealed that “one-third of children aged 6-23 months suffer from moderate acute malnutrition, and 14% suffer from severe acute malnutrition, a life threatening form of malnutrition.”
+A critical concern in flood-affected areas was the nutrition crisis.
+A rapid survey by the UN’s Children’s Fund in 15 flood-affected districts released in May 2023 revealed that “one-third of children aged 6-23 months suffer from moderate acute malnutrition, and 14% suffer from severe acute malnutrition, a life threatening form of malnutrition.”

-The WFP report also said food prices have continued to increase since February 2022 for the 12th consecutive month.
-In May, Pakistan’s statistics bureau said inflation rose to a record 36.4% in 2023 through April, with the figure in rural areas at 40.2%.
+The WFP report also said food prices continued to increase since February 2022 for the 12th consecutive month.
+The inflation rate in Pakistan increased by 3.46%, reaching 28.3% in July 2023.

 Public infrastructure

-Water infrastructure has suffered significant damage, and the flood-affected health system is impaired in addressing and mitigating the risk of a major public health crisis.
-Damaged health infrastructure and inadequate water and sanitation have compounded the risk of measles and rubella, along with water-borne, skin, and acute respiratory illnesses.
+Water infrastructure suffered significant damage, and the flood-affected health system was impaired in addressing and mitigating the risk of a major public health crisis.
+Damaged health infrastructure and inadequate water and sanitation compounded the risk of measles and rubella, along with water-borne, skin, and acute respiratory illnesses.

 Prior to the floods, the country’s drinking water supply system covered 92% of the population.
 However, only 36% of the water was considered safe for consumption.
 The floods damaged most of the water systems in affected areas, leaving more than 5.4 million people to rely on contaminated water from ponds and wells.